Glenwood Cemetery (Houston, Texas): Notable burials

 This historic cemetery is the final resting place of a number of individuals who were citizens of the short-lived Republic of Texas.
 The grave sites of those individuals have been designated with metal markers and are frequently decorated with the flag of the Republic and State of Texas.
 Charlotte Baldwin Allen, wife of Augustus Chapman Allen, founder City of Houston, has her grave marked by a large monument.
 Charlotte's brother, Horace Baldwin, was a mayor during the Republic; and her daughter, Eliza Allen Converse, was touted as "the first child born in Houston."
 Another early arrival to Houston was William Robinson Baker, who worked for the Houston Town Company starting in 1837.
 He was later a Houston mayor.
 He is buried next to his wife, Hestor Eleanor Runnels.
 Other citizens of the Texas Republic were Hiram Runnels, a former Governor of Mississippi (1833–1835), and James Wilson Henderson, who served as Governor of Texas in 1853.
 Anson Jones, the last president of the Republic of Texas, committed suicide at the Capitol Hotel and is buried here.
 His wife, Mary Smith Jones, the first lady of the Republic of Texas, died on December 31, 1907, and is buried at Glenwood Cemetery.

-Two reconstruction mayors are interred at Glenwood: Joseph Robert Morris and Thomas Howe Scanlan.
+Two Reconstruction mayors are interred at Glenwood: Joseph Robert Morris and Thomas Howe Scanlan.

 John T. Browne was mayor of Houston from 1897 to 1899 and member of Texas House of Representatives.
 Another mayor buried at Glenwood is Joseph Chappell Hutcheson, Jr., who also served as a federal judge.
 His father, Joseph Chappell Hutcheson, was a member of the Texas House of Representatives and United States House of Representatives from Texas's 1st congressional district.
 Houston lawyer and politician Thad Hutcheson represents a third generation of his family at Glenwood.
 Roy Hofheinz, Harris County Judge, Mayor of Houston, and developer of the Astrodome, is interred at Glenwood.

 Albert Bel Fay, U.S. Ambassador to Trinidad and Tobago is interred at Glenwood.
-Edward M. House, was an adviser to Woodrow Wilson.
-He is the son of Thomas William House Sr. Buried in the cemetery is William P. Hobby, former Texas Governor, after whom Hobby Airport in Houston, Texas, is named.
+Edward M. House, best known by his honorary title Colonel House, was an important adviser to President Woodrow Wilson.
+House was the son of Thomas William House Sr. Buried in the cemetery is William P. Hobby, former Texas Governor, after whom Hobby Airport in Houston, Texas, is named.
 Oveta Culp Hobby served as the Secretary of Department of Health, Education and Welfare (1953–1955).